edgelesssys/docs.edgeless.systems/marblerun/workflows/define-manifest.md

 The following named keys and certificates are always available.

-* `.Marblerun.RootCA.Cert`: the root certificate of the cluster issued by the Coordinator; this can be used to verify the certificates of all Marbles in the cluster.
+* `.MarbleRun.RootCA.Cert`: the root certificate of the cluster issued by the Coordinator; this can be used to verify the certificates of all Marbles in the cluster.
-* `.Marblerun.MarbleCert.Cert`: the Marble's certificate; this is issued by the `.Marblerun.RootCA.Cert` and is for Marble-to-Marble and Marble-to-client authentication.
+* `.MarbleRun.MarbleCert.Cert`: the Marble's certificate; this is issued by the `.MarbleRun.RootCA.Cert` and is for Marble-to-Marble and Marble-to-client authentication.
-* `.Marblerun.MarbleCert.Private`: the Marble's private key corresponding to `.Marblerun.MarbleCert.Cert`
+* `.MarbleRun.MarbleCert.Private`: the Marble's private key corresponding to `.MarbleRun.MarbleCert.Cert`

 Finally, the optional field `MaxActivations` can be used to restrict the number of distinct instances that can be created of a Marble.